streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401trafficpolicyidversion-post-openapi.md

           $ref: '#/definitions/holder'
       - in: body
         name: Regions
-        description: "A complex type that contains one Region element for each region from which you want\t\t\tAmazon Route 53 health checkers to check the specified endpoint"
+        description: A complex type that contains one Region element for each region from which you wantAmazon Route 53 health checkers to check the specified endpoint
         schema:
           $ref: '#/definitions/holder'
       - in: body